It took me 3 visits to London for the city to finally sink under my skin. I found it expensive, crowded, and honestly, a bit overrated.

 Cross Westminster Bridge

-Get a great view of (or on!) the London Eye
+Get a great view from the London Eye

 If you’re traveling with kids (or the young at heart!) they will love the 4D experience that comes included on your London Eye ride if you book online.